Co-Auther for this post: Amrita Choudhury

-Answer: The experts recommend eating breakfast every day for a diabetic.
+Answer: The experts recommend eating breakfast daily for a person with Diabetes.
 They even say not eating daily breakfast or skipping breakfasts occasionally can raise the risk.
-Read the suggestions from this post and it may help you design your menu and recipes.
+Please read this post’s suggestions; they may help you design your menu and recipes.

 Q2.
 When should a diabetic eat breakfast?

-It is important to space your mealtime throughout the day to take good care of managing your blood sugar by having a smoother profile.
+It is important to space your mealtime throughout the day to manage your blood sugar by having a smoother profile.

-Eating your breakfast after 1h or 1.5 h of waking up in the morning is good.
-Follow your primary care physician and/or dietician’s advice.
+Eating your breakfast after one hour or 1.5 hours of waking up in the morning is good.
+Follow your primary care physician and dietician’s advice.

 Q3.
 Does skipping breakfast spike blood sugar?

-NIH reports of skipping breakfast were associated with higher mean blood glucose concentrations and lower odds of good glycaemic control.
+NIH reports of skipping breakfast were associated with higher mean blood glucose concentrations and lower odds of reasonable glycaemic control.

 Q4.
 How does eating breakfast affect your blood sugar?

-In a recent study, NIH scientists have shown People in the study who ate breakfast early had lower blood sugar levels and less insulin resistance than folks who ate a later breakfast.
+In a recent study, NIH scientists have shown that people who ate breakfast early had lower blood sugar levels and less insulin resistance than those who ate a later breakfast.
 Insulin resistance occurs when your body becomes resistant to the effects of the hormone insulin, causing blood sugar levels to rise.

-The breakfast is eaten between 6:30-7 AM.
-It is 2h after waking up.
+The breakfast is eaten between 6:30 and 7 am.
+It is two hours after waking up.

 Addressing balanced, healthy nutrition in each meal for a diabetic type 2 individual is crucial.
 The portion size is as important as the nutrition by itself.
-It is easy to get carried away to eat more when you taste something that appeals to you.
+It is easy to get carried away to eat more when you taste something appealing.

 Make the morning routine and breakfast a part of the lifestyle.

-Disclaimer: Always talk to your primary care physician and/or dietician when following a routine.
+Disclaimer: Always talk to your primary care physician and dietician when following a routine.
 This post is never a recommendation or guidance for your health.